Drake University Scholarships (2025–2026)

 What can families do to increase their student’s chances?

 Encourage your student to highlight leadership, service, and rigor in their application.
-Practicing for the interview also helps since finalists are invited to campus or virtual interviews in February.
+Practice for the interview—finalists are invited for live or virtual interviews in February.

 🎖️ Honors College